 You will never forget your experience dining in Mexico Beach because it combines Florida flavor with Southern hospitality.
 Whether you crave seafood, burgers, waffles, or decadent desserts, Mexico Beach will satisfy your cravings!
 The beaches boast many dining options, such as Killer Seafood, Mango Marley’s, and many others.

-Swim around Isla Mujeres, and you will be surrounded by giant whale sharks, the largest concentration on earth.
-If you love whale sharks, then you may want to consider going to the Whale Shark Festival in July.
+Swim around Isla Mujeres, and giant whale sharks, the largest concentration on earth, will surround you.
+If you love whale sharks, then you may want to consider going to the Whale Shark Festival.

 The volcanic island of Guadalupe is home to a great white shark population, which is a thrilling experience if you venture into the nearby waters.